gortizji/inr_dictionaries/README.md

 ### Meta-learning pretraining <a id="meta-learning"></a>

-For completion we provide a standalone script `meta_learn.py` to meta-train a SIREN network on the CelebA dataset.
+For completeness we provide a standalone script `meta_learn.py` to meta-train a SIREN network on the CelebA dataset.
 The code of this script has been taken from [Tancik et al. 2021.](https://github.com/tancik/learnit).
 Running this script will override the weights in `maml_celebA_5000.pickle`.

 ## Reference